andrew-hayworth22/sql-injection/README.md

 2. **Login:** Allows users to provide their credentials and access their data in the system.

 3. **Status:** Allows users to view a snapshot of what the database currently holds for troubleshooting purposes.

 4. **Reset DB:** Allows users to reset the database to its initial state.

-## Seeded Accounts
+## Account Data

-Here are usernames that are automatically seeded with data when the server is run or the "Reset DB" link is clicked.
-The password for all of these accounts is "password."
+Due to the mitigation strategies used in the secure version of the server, accounts created in vulnerable mode cannot be accessed using secure mode and vice versa.

+The following seeded logins work in vulnerable mode:
-- andy
+- andy (vulnerable)
+    - Password = andy_pass
-- jeff
+- jeff (vulnerable)
+    - Password = jeff_pass

+The following seeded logins work in secure mode:
-- sally
+- sally (secure)
+    - Password = sally_pass
-- jenny
+- anna (secure)
-- bre
+    - Password = anna_pass

-All of these users have data attached to their accounts.

 ## Potential SQL Injection Attacks

-The following inputs to the "Login" screen highlight major SQL injection vulnerabilities.
+The following inputs to the "Login" screen when the server is in "Vulnerable" mode highlight major SQL injection vulnerabilities.
 Any password will work for these attacks.

 ## Attack 1: Dropping Tables